 Due to the spread of COVID-19, all referrals for admission will be offered homecare admissions, with minimal exceptions.
 This will be discussed in detail with service users, and they will be informed of their options in advance.

 The mental health risk of the service user will always remain a priority, with considerations including clinical risk or the need for treatment which can only be delivered onsite, such as electroconvulsive therapy, being taken into account.
-Approvals for home care packages will therefore be taken on an individual basis, with all new referrals for inpatient services being reviewed by a consultant psychiatrist and a team of clinical directors to ensure best practice.
+Approvals for homecare services will therefore be taken on an individual basis, with all new referrals for inpatient services being reviewed by a consultant psychiatrist and a team of clinical directors to ensure best practice.

 Can you continue to refer your patients to our services?